-LJ: My husband and I left city life for rural living off grid – solar power (for electricity), wood heat (for warmth), well water (for life), composting toilets (for health and wealth), family farming (for local/organic food), and waste vegetable oil/biodiesel (for fuel) – in 2002 to learn from the natural world how to develop practical strategies for manifesting abundance, clarity, and well-being in all aspects of our lives, and for community empowerment.
+LJ: My partner and I left city life for rural living off grid – solar power (for electricity), wood heat (for warmth), well water (for life), composting toilets (for health and wealth), family farming (for local/organic food), and waste vegetable oil/biodiesel (for fuel) – in 2002 to learn from the natural world how to develop practical strategies for manifesting abundance, clarity, and well-being in all aspects of our lives, and for community empowerment.

 CE: What made you did you decide to live off the grid?

-LJ: My husband and I wanted to experience a stronger bridge between the woods and our hoods through sustainable and self-determined lives in balance with the natural world when it comes to food, clothes, shelter, and community.
+LJ: My partner and I wanted to experience a stronger bridge between the woods and our hoods through sustainable and self-determined lives in balance with the natural world when it comes to food, clothes, shelter, and community.
 Since moving off-grid, we have created a national network for people of color to promote living unplugged (renewable energy, permaculture, dry toilets, community food security, cooperative economics, rainwater collection, holistic medicine, composting and recycling, grey water systems, green building) while maintaining our cultural identities and power as people shifting our consciousness and renewing our spirits in honor of our ancestors and future generations.